 Resurrection Cemetery in Justice, IL, is an incredibly creepy place to be.
 Even the name conjures up spooky ideas!
 The most famous haunting here relates to a spirit known as ‘Resurrection Mary.’

-Mary was apparently a young girl killed in a hit and run accident sometime in the 1930s.
+Mary was a young girl killed in a hit-and-run accident sometime in the 1930s.

 Witnesses say that she can now be seen walking that same street where she was killed and that she sometimes hitches a ride back to the cemetery with young male drivers who are shocked when she vanishes from their car as they near the cemetery gates!